offmadisonave/fsj-ex/README.md

-6)  Create a route that takes a parameter for zip code, obtains the forecast from openweathermap.org and returns the average high and low temperatures for each day returned.
+6)  Create a route that takes a parameter for zip code, obtains the forecast from openweathermap.org and returns the average high and low temperatures for every period returned in Fahrenheit.

     GET https://api.openweathermap.org/data/2.5/forecast?zip={ZIP_CODE}&appid={OPEN_WEATHER_API_KEY}